FallAngel1337/P2P-File-Sharing/README.md

 ## Todo list
 - [X] Create the listen client daemon to send the requested file
+- [ ] Add IPC to control the daemon
 - [ ] Make the seeder multi-client
 - [X] Use the download folder
 - [X] Add a help sumary